TeelaBrown/pimpmynode/README.md

 # pimpmynode
 A simple script that modifies the welcome message of a Helium masternode on a Ubuntu VPS

-This script replaces the standard Ubuntu 16.04 welcome message with a Helium logo and useful server information through modifying MOTD on the VPS.
+This script replaces the standard Ubuntu 16.04 welcome message with a Helium logo and useful server info through modifying MOTD on the VPS.
 Tested on Vultr and DO with Ubuntu 16.04.
 No lag.
 May work on other Linux distributions as well.

 **Usage:**